 Where

-Y is dependent variable
+Firstly, Y is the dependent variable

-X is independent variable
+Secondly, X is the independent variable

-β0 is Y intercept
+Thirdly, β0 is Y-intercept

 ε is residual also called error

-βk slope coefficient for each independent variable
+Finally, the βk slope coefficient for each independent variable

 ANOVA Table for Multiple Regression